Acoped/InfiniSweeper/README.md

 Unzip the release and look for the 'InfiniSweeper.exe' file and run it.

+Also, make sure that your antivirus software does not interfere.
+You may need to disable it.

 ## Building a standalone .exe instructions (for release)

 This project uses PyInstaller